Guro Reiten: Senior career

 Reiten had her first tournament success in 2019 by winning the Algarve Cup.
 On 2 May, she was included in the squad for the 2019 World Cup, her first World Cup.
 At the World Cup, she played in all five of Norway's matches.
 In the opening game against Nigeria, she scored the first goal of the tournament for Norway and was named the best player on the pitch for her goal and assist.
 A 3–0 defeat to England in the quarter-finals saw her and her team eliminated, also missing out on the 2020 Summer Olympics.

 In the Euro 2022 qualifiers, Reiten featured in all six of Norway's matches and scored four goals, including the 1–0 winner against Wales.
 In the 2023 World Cup qualifiers that followed, she also played in all ten games and netted two goals.

 In June 2022, Reiten was called-up to the Norwegian national team for the 2022 European Championship finals.
 She appeared in all three group matches, starting with a match against Euro newcomers Northern Ireland, in which she scored Norway's last goal in a 4–1 win.
 They then suffered the heaviest defeat in their international history against England, 8–0.
 Norway failed to qualify for the knockout rounds of the European Championship for the second consecutive time after losing 1–0 to Austria in the last game, finishing third in their group.

 In June 2023, she was named in the 23-player Norwegian squad for the 2023 World Cup.
 She appeared in all four of Norway's matches at the final tournament, scoring two goals.
 Two years later, Reiten represented Norway at UEFA Euro 2025.

 Personal life

 Following the 2022 Oslo shooting, Reiten publicly came out as a lesbian in an interview with the Norwegian newspaper Verdens Gang.
-In November 2025, her partner Julie Nilssen gave birth to a son named Felix.
+In November 2025, her partner Julie Nilssen gave birth to a son.